Lord Nelson (1798 ship): Career

 Lord Nelson acquired her captives at the Congo River, Cabinda, and Ambriz.
-She arrived at Kingston, Jamaica, on 2 February 1800 with 360 captives.
+She arrived at Kingston, Jamaica, on 2 February 1800, with 360 captives.
 She left Jamaica on 2 April, and arrived back at Liverpool on 7 June.
 She had left with 49 crew members and had suffered six crew deaths on the voyage.

-Slave voyage #2 (1800-1801): Captain John Wilson sailed from Liverpool on 13 November 1800, bound for the Windward Coast.
+2nd voyage transporting enslaved people (1800-1801): Captain John Wilson sailed from Liverpool on 13 November 1800, bound for the Windward Coast.
+In 1800, 133 vessels sailed from English ports, bound for the trade in enslaved people; 120 of these vessels sailed from Liverpool.

 Lord Nelson acquired captives at Grand Cape Mount and left Africa on 4 February 1801.
 She arrived at Demerara on 7 March with 255 captives.
 At some point Captain Armstrong replaced Wilson.
 She left Demerara 3 April and arrived at Liverpool on 1 June.
 She had left Liverpool with a crew of 41 men and she suffered one crew death on the voyage.